nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

-* `value of the "user data" word of list`: success
+* `value of the "user data" word of list`: Success
 * `0`: any error

 Description